Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/examples/signposts.md

 // apply the edited data to player Vob_SetVobData(hero, data);
 ```
-Finally we advance the index to jump to another singpost.
+Finally, we advance the index to jump to another signpost.
 ```dae
 // advance the index
 tp_index += 1;